RaeesAhmad052/RaeesAhmad052/README.md

-I am a seasoned Computational Physicist (M.Phil.) with a diverse technical background raging from Developing Advance Scientific Algorithms to the Application level programming using MATLAB/SIMULINK & Microsoft Visual Studio C/C++.
+I am a seasoned Computational Physicist (M.Phil.) with a diverse technical background raging from Developing Advance Scientific Algorithms to the Application level programming using MATLAB/SIMULINK & Microsoft Visual Studio C/C++, Python.